TradeControl/powerbi/readme.md

 ## Overview

-Power BI is Microsoft's environment for publishing important analytical data to mobile phones, tablets and websites.
-It consists of three elements: Desktop to code the reports, Services to consume and distribute them, and Mobile.
-The Power BI template for Trade Control communicates several useful indicators and provides a basis for further development and customisation.
-Once published to the BI Service, users can interact with the information by creating their own dashboards and workspaces.
+The Power BI template for Trade Control presents users with Business Intelligence data.
+It communicates several useful indicators and provides a basis for further development and customisation.
+Once published to the BI Service, users can interact with the information by creating their own dashboards and workspaces on tablets and mobile phones.

-## Installation

-Import [the template](src/tradecontrol.pbit) into Power BI Desktop and set the data source to your instance of Azure SQL.
-The template has been written for compatibility with all installations 3.24.1 or higher.

-Follow the online instructions for publishing to the Power BI Service.

 ## Template

 The template has separate pages for finance, statements and sales analysis.

+> **NOTE**
+>
 > The information presented in the following screenshots is [fictitious](#sample).